UK Web Focus

 Is That A Pistol In Your Pocket?

-Posted by Brian Kelly (UK Web Focus) on 7 February 2008
+Posted by Brian Kelly on 7 Feb 2008

 Mae West asked “Is that a pistol in your pocket or are you just glad to see me?”
 Last night when I went out rapper sword dancing around the pubs in Bath the bulges in my pocket were due to my Casio Ex-Z1080 digital camera, Nokia N95 phone and iPod MP3 player.